 The Northern Lights Public Schools Board of Trustees believes it is important for all stakeholders to work together to ensure all students have the opportunities and resources they need to learn and excel.
-The Board places a high priority on engaging with with its stakeholders to better understand the needs of its students, their families, and our communities.
+The Board places a high priority on engaging with its stakeholders to better understand the needs of its students, their families, and our communities.
 Our trustees then advocate for those needs at the local, provincial and federal levels.

 The Board also encourages students and parents to use their voices to advocate for public education and changes that will benefit all students.